gentdev/clarity-os/README.md

 - Graph-focused plugins
 - AI plugins inside Obsidian

-Obsidian is not a task manager, calendar, or AI playground.
+We don't use Obsidian as a task manager, calendar, or AI playground.

-### Operating boundaries
+## Operating boundaries

 - Inbox notes are temporary and processed weekly.
 - Projects are scarce and decision-driven.